botworld-wiki/beatburger.github.io/_bots/chomp.md

 ---
 layout: bot
 contributors: "Groovy, Soft, BloodxReaper"
-updatedAt: "2020-12-24"
+updatedAt: "2021-12-30"

 title: "Chomp (Common Sniper)"
 name: "Chomp"
 description: "A sniper that shoots really fast and that you'll get from the very beginning.
-This is bot will teach you early on how damaging snipers can be if you protect them during battle.\n- Speciality: fast cooldown Ult, Lifesteal option\n- Notes: simple enough for Recruits\n- Combos: Ult CD, Aggressive & Disruptive melees"
+This is bot will teach you early on how damaging snipers can be if you protect them during battle.\n- Speciality: fast cooldown Ult, Lifesteal option\n- Note: simple enough for Recruits\n- Combos: Ult CD, Aggressive & Disruptive melees"
 imageUrl: "https://media.discordapp.net/attachments/885544735794692146/885546877259513956/chomp.png"
 breadcrumbs:
   Bots: "/bots"